 Never heard of this noble fraternal group?
-From Conspiracy Theories & Secret Societies For Dummies:
+From the book I wrote with Alice Von Kannon, Conspiracy Theories & Secret Societies For Dummies:

 Because of the wild popularity of secret societies – especially the Freemasons and the Odd Fellows – in the 1800’s, it was inevitable that parody groups would arise.
 One such group was E Clampus Vitus, a Latin name that meant, well, absolutely nothing.
 It isn’t even real Latin.
 The group’s motto, the Credo Quia Absurdium, gives a clue as to its ultimate goal: take nothing seriously unless it is absurd.

 In 1848, there were just 2,000 people in California.
 After the discovery of gold at Sutter’s Mills in 1849, 53,000 greed-crazed ‘49ers poured into the territory within just one year.
 Many from the East were looking for, or founded, fraternal lodges like they had back home.
 Others decided on a different path for their fraternalism.